jsha129/KBB_Cars/README.md

 It is important to acknowledge the limitation of the data.
 IDs with low SEM may still not fit the data well.

-### Which car to buy in a given price range?
-Question: Which car in a given price range is less depreciated in a range of similarly priced car?
+###  Which car in a given price range is less depreciated in a range of similarly priced car?

-In the analysis using log-linear model above, the constant B0 is generic to ALL car makes and models ('ID' variable).
+In the analysis using log-linear model above, the constant B0 is common to ALL car makes and models ('ID' variable).
 To estimate the B0 for each ID, I build a linear model for each ID using the R function `lapply()` and plot estimated cost of a new car on x axes versus depreciation rate on high confidence records.

 ```r
 model.fit <- lapply(unique(df$ID), function(i){